monte-language/monte/docs/source/intro.rst

 Fireworks In Part II
 --------------------

-Though Monte is a powerful language with which to write single-cpu programs, the main power of Monte becomes evident only after you move into distributed programming.
-It would be tempting to introduce the distributed computing features first...except that you can't really do any meaningful computing without the basic data, flow, function, and object structures.
+Though Monte is a powerful language for writing single-CPU programs, the main power of Monte becomes evident only after you move into distributed programming.
+It would be tempting to introduce the distributed computing features first, but one can't really do any meaningful computing without the basic data, flow, function, and object structures.
 So we introduce :ref:`ordinary-programming` in Part I before getting into the serious distributed computing facilities.

-However, since E was designed in the Python syntax tradition, an experienced programmer can probably glean enough from the Quick Reference Card to skip directly to Part II on :ref:`distributed-computing`.
+However, since Monte was designed in the Python syntax tradition, an experienced programmer can probably glean enough from the Quick Reference Card to skip directly to Part II on :ref:`distributed-computing`.
 If you are short of time and have the requisite background, we recommend that strategy.
 Go back and